 "With excellent public transport, Split is great for those looking to exploring the second largest city in Croatia..."

 Split is a vibrant old city, situated on Croatia’s legendary Dalmatian coast.
-It has the perfect blend of nature and history, replete with many gorgeous beaches, where the white-crested waves of the Adriatic gently lap and Diocletian’s Palace a majestic example of Roman architecture that was built for the emperor of the same name in the 4th century AD.
+It has the perfect blend of nature and history, replete with many gorgeous beaches for those looking for a beach holiday, where the white-crested waves of the Adriatic gently lap and Diocletian’s Palace a majestic example of Roman architecture that was built for the emperor of the same name in the 4th century AD.
 Like many places in Dalmatia it has excellent cuisine and wine, which is fast becoming recognised as the equal of places, such as Italy and France.
-This alongside the vibrant nightlife, old-cobbled streets and temperate climate, makes Split one of the finest destinations in Croatian and Europe as a whole, ideal for romantic getaways, party holidays and family fun, it caters to every imaginable taste.
+This alongside the vibrant nightlife, old-cobbled streets and temperate climate, makes Split one of the finest destinations in Croatian and Europe as a whole, ideal for romantic getaways, party holidays and family holidays, it caters to every imaginable taste.

 A picturesque old city on Croatia’s Dalmatian coast, Split is famous for its beautiful beaches and the large Diocletian Palace that sits at its centre, which was built by the emperor of the same name in the 4th century.
 It is the second largest city in the country and has a population of around 450,000, making it a bustling and busy city that visitors are bound to enjoy.